 Music education majors are also required to participate in at least one ensemble related to their concentration each semester.
 To be eligible for this program, you need a cumulative 3.0 GPA in all required music classes and an overall 2.7 minimum GPA.

 Graduates work as music teachers, band directors, voice teachers, and more all over the world.
-Check out the student and alumni page here.

 Western Carolina University